7 Situations to Review Your Job Architecture

 Successful talent management depends on knowing who is doing what in your company.
 This means you must describe the existing jobs with the true value they bring to your organization, structure them into interdependent groups, and – if possible – match each job with a grade and compensation level.

 All this information together constitutes your job architecture.
-Companies review their job architectures with regularity because it’s not only essential for talent management but for strategic planning in general.
-But this regularity is being torpedoed more often than not by an increasing number of periods of change.
-Some like high growth or mergers and acquisitions are foreseeable.
-Others are not but the need to review your job architecture as a pillar for talent management and strategic planning stays the same.
+Companies review their job architectures regularly because it’s essential for talent management and strategic planning in general.
+But this regularity is being torpedoed more often than not by increasing periods of change.
+Some, like high growth or mergers and acquisitions, are foreseeable.
+Others are not, but the need to review your job architecture as a pillar for talent management and strategic planning stays the same.

 Here are the seven most common situations when you should skip your rhythm and update your job architecture to maintain your competitiveness.